CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + What is the peak count of the different users?
     - **User_a** showed a peak count of 1,968.
     - **User_k** showed a peak count of 2,512.

+### Analysis of Statistical Charts

+My team addressed the following inquiry made by VSI:

+  + What are the advantages and disadvantages of using a statistical chart, compared to the other panels that you created?
+    - **Advantages:**
+      + Statistical charts provide a visual representation of data, making it easier to identify patterns, trends, and outliers.
+      + Effective at displaying time-based data, enabling the observation of trends and fluctuations over time.
+      + Many statistical charts in Splunk offer interactive features, such as zooming and panning, providing the ability to explore and interact with the data dynamically.
+    - **Disadvantages:**
+      + Charts may provide an overview but can lack the detailed information available in raw data tables, requiring reference to the underlying data for specific values.
+      + In situations with a large volume of data, charts can become crowded, potentially leading to information overload and making it challenging to discern specific details.
+      + Some users, particularly those with visual impairments, may face challenges with visual charts.
+Ensuring accessibility for all users may require additional considerations.

+Statistical charts in Splunk offer valuable visual insights and are effective for certain types of analysis.
+However, considerations should be made based on the specific data, analytical goals, and the organization's preferences.
+Depending on the context, a combination of statistical charts and other panels may provide the most comprehensive and user-friendly approach to data analysis.